mahmoud-adel-sayed/sary-android-catalog-screen/README.md

 <img src="screenshots/store.gif" />

 ### Implementation
 The implementation is written in __Kotlin__.
 The app uses two APIs [Banner API](https://staging.sary.co/api/v2.5.1/baskets/76097/banners) & [Catalog API](https://staging.sary.co/api/v2.5.1/baskets/76097/catalog/) to render the store screen.
 The design of the store screen has small differences from the real app's screen.
 The Authorization token is embedded in the source code only for presentation purposes.
-The catalog section `ui_type` (*type*: __slide__) is implemented as a horizontal scrollable list.
+The catalog section `ui_type` (*type*: __slider__) is implemented as a horizontal scrollable list.

 ### Upcoming Integrations
 * Create equivalent UI with Jetpack Compose in a different branch.